robotont/robotont-mechanics/README.md

 To reproduce Robotont, production files are provided in [production](main-chassis/production/) folder.
 The 3MF files contain the print settings optimised for Prusa MK3S, as well as the grouping of parts for printing.

+To develop and change Robotont, SolidWorks model files are provided, along with STEP for use with other modeling software.